mfractor/mfractor.github.io/docs/linker/linker-intellisense.md

-**Use linker.xml IntelliSense to exclude assemblies, classes or members from the Xamarin linker**
+!!! quote "Use linker.xml IntelliSense to exclude assemblies, classes or members from the Xamarin linker"

 ## Introduction